 This is Part 1 is a series of Blogger Technology Tools.
 Part 2 will be Evernote, and Part 3 will be OneNote, then Part 4, everyone’s favorite, Trello.
 They all have their features and all have their good parts however they all have lacking features there’s no one program that seems to have everything I want.
 So I tend to use a combination of them.

 One of the best Blogger Technology Tools that I found is the ability to dictate my blog posts.
 The cool thing is you can do this while you’re driving down the road, while kids are screaming in the background, or you’re just running daily errands.
 The functionality is basic but effective.

 Evernote and others take a little bit more to understand its purpose and what they are useful for.
 Do not go down the rabbit hole of learning all these new programs and forget your main mission which is creating blog content.
 But first up, Dragon Anywhere.
 There is little to no learning curve it is click and talk.

 Dragon Anywhere Main Features

-With Dragon Anywhere, once you have dictated the posts, then all you have to do is save it to your Dropbox, iCloud or whatever, and then simply copy and paste into your blog post in Word Press.
+With New Dragon Professional Individual once you have dictated the posts, then all you have to do is save it to your Dropbox, iCloud or whatever, and then simply copy and paste into your blog post in Word Press.
 The only thing left to do at that point is clean it up, add SEO, photos and the like, and post.
 I find this method very effective when I’m traveling a lot.
 But it could be just as useful going back and forth to the grocery store.

 Dragon will remember where you left off.
 You can add many, many various topics and posts so if your mind is wandering, you could just dictate them all at once.
 In addition, you can click the add button to add a new note for every thought.
 I tend to just dictate everything I’m thinking of on one, click over to the plus sign to start dictating a particular post.
 Then when I get home or back to the hotel I can download my brain dump as well as the posts that I’ve been working on.